 There was a time, not long ago, when every house depended on old-time phone wiring for any electronic connectivity.
 Nowadays, we clearly have many alternatives to the old-time press button systems.
 However, the old wire is still out there, overhead on telephone poles and underground, as in the case of the photo below.

 Typically, in the old days, telephone wire ran into each house in a double two pair.
 The red and blue wires were one pair and the telephone company might refer to this as an “R3 box.”
 Here in this photo, you can see all the many wires landed onto the punchblocks.
 It is likely a technology soon to be extinct, but very interesting.

 This photo shows a good example of a historic damp-proof course in brickwork.

 This house was built about 110 years ago.
 A piece of slate tile was installed between the mortar joints of the lower course of brick.
 Here in this picture you can see where we picked away at the loose mortar.
-The mortar overtime has never been tuck pointed, and therefore the mortar at this location is loose and deteriorating.
+Over time, the mortar was not tuck pointed, and therefore, the mortar at this location is loose and deteriorating.

-When we check the condition of the mortar we found this piece of slate tile shown in the picture.
-The slate tile was installed to provide a damp proof course.
+When we checked the condition of the mortar, we found this piece of slate tile shown in the picture.
+The slate tile was installed to provide a damp-proof course.
 Essentially, the slate tile is impermeable to moisture.
 The slate tile at this location is almost exactly the same as a slate tile on a roof.

-The Damp proof course prevents or deters Rising damp from affecting and deteriorating the upper portions of the wall.
+The damp-proof course prevents or deters rising damp (moisture) from affecting and deteriorating the upper portions of the wall.

-Forms stone was invented or primarily first used in Baltimore, MD.
+Formstone was invented and primarily first used in Baltimore, MD.
 Like a cover-up tuckpoint, formstone may simply be a cheap way of hiding something that looks even worse.

-In the top right corner of the photo above you can see the brick substrate behind the formstone where the formstone has delaminated.
+In the top right corner of the middle house in the photo below, you can see the brick substrate behind the formstone where the formstone has delaminated.